New Super Mario Bros.

 - 13: Like the used "Exit from door" entrance, the player spawns coming out of a 3D door which disappears to reveal whatever is behind it once it has closed.
 In this instance, though, the player and door spawn in the tile above where the entrance is placed.

-- Most sprites can be killed by getting touched by Star Mario or getting the block they are standing on hit from below – even if there is no Star powerup in the level or the enemy does not appear on top of a block.
+- Most sprites can be killed by getting touched by Invincible or Mega Mario or getting the block they are standing on hit from below – even if the powerup is not usealbe in the level or the enemy does not appear on top of a block.
+The only boss this counts for is Bowser Jr who can be knocked out of the level without being defeated via a block.

 - Pokeys can be defeated by performing a drill spin on them, by using a tornado or spin block.
 The only levels that actually contain both a Pokey and a tornado are Unused Levels 4 and 5, which have tornadoes.